 The student will be receiving college credit for the course, therefore grading policies, workload, and attendance policies are non-negotiable.
 No modifications or reductions of any kind, such as reduction in multiple choice, elimination of essay, reduced assignments, etc. will be permitted.
 The student is going to earn whatever grade is received and it will be because he or she has demonstrated the same level of mastery and responsibility as any other student in that class receiving the same grade.
 At the post-secondary level there is not much give in our refusal to jeopardize the academic integrity of coursework by watering down the curriculum or lowering evaluation standards used to assess student achievement, however, we can and will be very flexible when it comes to procedures used to access the accommodations we provide.
+The responsibility of requesting academic accommodations typically falls on the student at the post- secondary level;

 The responsibility of requesting academic accommodations typically falls on the student at the post- secondary level; however, we have found that this procedure has not been effective in the past for secondary students.
 Therefore, the procedures for requesting accommodations have been modified as follows for this demographic of students.